Lundalogik/LimeBootstrapAppStore/creditinfo/README.md

 </div>
 ```

+If using in actionpad, place it just undern the header for best design.

 ##Setup
 The app takes a config with the following parameters
 *	[vendor-config] - object with vendor properties such as user, password
 *	maxAge - Optional, Integer specifying the maximum age of the rating in days.
 Default: 365
+*	showFromStart - Optional, Boolean specifing if the should be expanded from start.
+Set to true if you're using the app in a field an not in the actionpad
 *	onlyAllowPublicCompanies - Optional, If false you can perform creditchecks on all companies or persons.
 However they will receive a letter and there will be an additional cost.
 Default: False

 The app should be place just below the ActionPad `class=”header-container”` <div>